akinmail/isw-payment-sdk-android/README.md

         @Override
         public void onSuccess(PurchaseResponse response) {
             /* Handle success
                Payment successful.
-The response object contains fields transactionIdentifier, message, amount token, tokenExpiryDate, panLast4Digits, otpTransactionIdentifier, transactionRef and cardType.
+The response object contains fields transactionIdentifier, message, amount, token, tokenExpiryDate, panLast4Digits, otpTransactionIdentifier,
+               transactionRef and cardType.
                Save the token, tokenExpiryDate, cardType and panLast4Digits in order to pay with the token in the future.
             */
         }
     });